Jewel (singer): 2007–2008: Label shift and Perfectly Clear

-Jewel released a video for "Quest for Love", the lead single from the movie Arthur and the Invisibles, recorded in 2006; the song is only available on the soundtrack for the film, which was released in January 2007.
 In early February 2007 Jewel recorded a duet with Jason Michael Carroll, "No Good in Goodbye", that was featured on Carroll's debut CD, Waitin' in the Country.
 She also made a promotional appearance on the T in Boston for the Verizon Yellow Pages, playing songs on a moving subway car and then doing an hour-long acoustic concert in South Station.

 In a 2007 interview with The Boston Globe, Jewel stated that she was no longer affiliated with a record label, confirming rumors that Atlantic Records had failed to renew her contract after the lackluster sales of her then-latest album.
 She also hinted that she would like to do a country album next.
 She worked with John Rich of Big & Rich fame, who said that she was "probably one of the greatest American singer-songwriters we have had."
 He also said that "every label in Nashville" was talking to her at the time.

 In November 2007, Jewel was signed to Valory Records, a newly formed division of the independent Big Machine Records label.
 Her first country album, Perfectly Clear, was released on June 3, 2008, selling 48,000 units in its first week.
 It debuted at No. 1 on the Billboard Country Album Chart and No. 8 on the Billboard 200 Album Chart.
 In its second week on the charts, the album dropped to No. 25 on the Billboard 200 and No. 5 on the Country Albums chart, with estimated second week sales of 75,000 units.
 Jewel made her second film appearance in a cameo, appearing as herself in the comedy film Walk Hard, released in December 2007.

 Approximately a month later, "Stronger Woman", the lead single from Perfectly Clear, was released to country radio on January 17, 2008, and entered the Top 20 on the Billboard Hot Country Songs charts.
 On April 26, 2008, it peaked at No. 13.
 The next single, "I Do", was released to radio on June 23, 2008.
 The video for the single featured her cowboy then-husband, Ty Murray.
 This song peaked at No. 28.
 Following it was "'Til It Feels Like Cheating", which peaked at No. 57.
 Perfectly Clear was released in Australia in late May 2009.
 It was then released across Europe by Humphead Records in June 2009.